The symplectic geometry of the three-body problem: Open books in the spatial CR3BP

+After conjugating with $G$, $\widetilde{f}$ extends continuously to the boundary, is Hamiltonian in the interior, and the Liouville completion of $\widetilde\omega$ is symplectomorphic to the standard symplectic form $\omega_{std}$ on $T^*S^2$. \end{thm}

-The fact that $f$ is an exact symplectomorphism follows from Prop.\ \ref{prop:symplecto}.
+The fact that $f$ is an exact symplectomorphism follows from Proposition \ref{prop:symplecto}.
 The fact that $f$ extends to the boundary is non-trivial, and relies on second order estimates near the binding: it suffices to show that the Hamiltonian giving the spatial problem is positive definite on the symplectic normal bundle to the binding.
-This nondegeneracy condition can be interpreted as a convexity condition that plays the role, in this setup, of the notion of dynamical convexity due to Hofer-Wysocki-Zehnder.
+This nondegeneracy condition can be interpreted as a convexity condition that plays the role, in this setup, of the notion of dynamical convexity due to Hofer--Wysocki--Zehnder \cite{HWZ98}.
 Note that if a continuous extension exists, then by continuity it is unique.

-The fact that $f$ is Hamiltonian follows from: \begin{enumerate} \item The monodromy of the open book is Hamiltonian (here, the Hamiltonian is allowed to move the boundary); \item The general fact that the return map $f$ is always symplectically isotopic to a representative of the monodromy, via a boundary-preserving isotopy; \item $H^1(P;\mathbb{R})=0$, so that every symplectic isotopy is Hamiltonian. \end{enumerate}
+The fact that $f$ is Hamiltonian in the interior follows from: \begin{enumerate} \item The monodromy of the open book is Hamiltonian (here, the Hamiltonian is allowed to move the boundary); \item The fact that the return map $f$ is, under the above convexity assumption, always symplectically isotopic to a representative of the monodromy (after correcting the symplectic form), via a boundary-preserving isotopy; \item $H^1(P;\mathbb{R})=0$, so that every symplectic isotopy is Hamiltonian. \end{enumerate}